-Thank you for taking the time to report the issue for SSW Code Auditor.
-I'm happy to let you know that this is a known issue and has been addressed in our knowledge base.
+Thank you for taking the time to report the issue to SSW Code Auditor.
+I'm happy to let you know that this is a known issue and has been addressed in our knowledge base: [link]

 The basic rule is: don't send back the answer in your email - instead send back the link.
 More specifically:

 - If you can answer a support email then reply to the support email (using one of the 4 templates on the right)

 If you can’t answer the question then reply to the support email

 - CC: the developer and your manager with the KB link

 - TO: the client and the developer

 - CC: your manager